jsmith982004/trial/README.md

 ### File 15: `backend/catalogue_mgmt_service/src/apis/routes/index.js`

 **Why the code is there & What it is doing:**
-This file is the central aggregator for all Express routes within the `catalogue_mgmt_service`.
-It initializes an Express `Router` and mounts various domain-specific route files under their respective paths.
-For the newly introduced geo-intelligent feature, this file is modified to import the `v1/geo.js` router and bind it to the application middleware chain, making all geographic endpoints accessible globally under the `http://localhost:2210/cms/apis/v1/geo` base URL.
+- **Purpose:** The central aggregator for all Express routes within the `catalogue_mgmt_service`.
+- **Integration:** Imports the `v1/geo.js` router and mounts it to the global middleware chain, exposing the new geographic endpoints at `http://localhost:2210/cms/apis/v1/geo`.

 **The Full Code:**
 ```js